 All you have to do is buy a soundproof box for the blender and trap the noise during its blending cycle.

 Vitamix sound enclosures will fit your Vitamix blender.
 For other brands, just choose an all-purpose sound enclosure.

-How To Make A Blender Sound Enclosure
+How To Make A DIY Blender Sound Enclosure

 Building a sound enclosure box for your blender can be a fun project!

 Fun projects make good gifts, and this one is especially easy.
 All you need to do is create an enclosed space that will fit your blender inside of it.

 There are many different materials you could use to build the DIY blender sound shield – plastic, cardboard, or wood.